expo/fyi/expo-app-auth-deprecated.md

 - Many authentication providers require nonstandard customizations which weren't possible with the existing native API.
 - `expo-app-auth` includes heavy native packages which weren't fully exposed, resulting in larger than necessary build sizes.
 - Debugging `expo-app-auth` proved to be very difficult.
-- `expo-app-auth` didn't include web support and the native interface wasn't very cross platform.
+- `expo-app-auth` didn't include web support and the native interface wasn't cross platform.
 - `expo-app-auth` extends a native library from Google which mostly just worked with the Google authentication.

 ## Migration